BBC INTERIOR DESIGN MASTERS

 What is the interior design masters wallpaper in Siobhan’s room?

-This awe-inspiring majestic landscape called Silver Orient captures Great Blue Herons wading through a silvery lily pond adorned with breath-taking oriental foliage was created by founding member of Avalana, Hazel Carruthers.
+This awe-inspiring majestic landscape called Silver Orient which captures Great Blue Herons wading through a silvery lily pond adorned with breath-taking oriental foliage was created by founding member of Avalana, Hazel Carruthers.

 Avalana aims to create murals and decals to encapsulate the extraordinary beauty of our natural world and seek to inspire a sense of wonderment and escapism to the viewer.
 The designs are not only a dramatic statement to your own interior design, but these astonishing scenes create a sense of sanctuary and comfort within a room.